libcxx/Snowlake/docs/source/tutorial.rst

 TypeCmpMethod
 ^^^^^^^^^^^^^

-Similar to the "ProofMethod" field described above, the **TypeCmpMethod** field is a required field that specifies the name of the C++ member function that can be used compare and evaluate equality among type instances.
+Similar to the `ProofMethod <#proofmethod>`_ field described above, the **TypeCmpMethod** field specifies the name of the C++ member function that can be used to compare and evaluate equality among type instances.
 This is also a user supplied function that needs to be a member of the synthesized C++ class.